Tony Beltran: College

 Tony Beltran began college playing as forward for St. John's Red Storm playing 21 matches with 10 starts, scoring 2 goals and three assists.
 For his Sophomore year he transferred to UCLA to play for UCLA Bruins.
 In his Sophomore year he overcame an early season ankle injury to make 14 appearances He played for two years at UCLA and started all 21 matches of his Junior year and played all but four minutes of the season as right full back and defensive midfielder.

 Professional

-Tony Beltran was selected third in the overall 2008 MLS SuperDraft and made his official Major League Soccer debut on April 12, 2008 against D.C.
+Tony Beltran was selected third in the overall 2008 MLS SuperDraft and made his official Major League Soccer debut on April 12, 2008, against D.C.
 United.
 He started 10 of his 15 appearances in his rookie year.

 Due to chronic knee issues, Beltran announced his retirement from professional soccer on September 13, 2019.

 International

-Beltran was born in the United States and is of Mexican descent.
+Born in the United States, Beltran is of Mexican descent.
 Beltran was the starter for the U-18 team that won the 2005 Milk Cup, started in all five matches in the 2007 FIFA U-20 World Cup with the USMNT progressing to quarter finals.
 He also made two appearances for the U-23 team in the 2008 Toulon Tournament.
-He was named to the January 2013 training camp for the USA national team and made his debut in a 0–0 friendly against Canada at BBVA Compass Stadium.
+He was named to the January 2013 training camp for the U.S. national team and made his debut in a 0–0 friendly against Canada at BBVA Compass Stadium.